-If you're planning an Alaskan cruise in 2022, I've got the details from our adventure.
+If you're planning an Alaskan cruise, I've got the details from our adventure.
 We cruised along the Inside Passage on the Celebrity Solstice in May 2022.
-I'll tell you about our experience and give you some helpful information for Alaska cruises 2022.
+I'll tell you about our experience and give you some helpful information for Alaska Cruises.

 How to choose a cruise to Alaska